HungryTurtleCode/htc_website/jekyll/_drafts/parallax-library.md

 [In the previous part]({{site.baseurl}}/projects/parallax-mountains) I wrote some pretty hacky code to get a parallax effect going.
 In this part I will rebuild that idea into a generalised library that anyone can use to build similar effects easily.
 In the coming parts we will publish the library on NPM for the world to actually use.

-I think this is a good illustration for how typical open source projects some into being.
+I think this is a good illustration for how typical open source projects come into being.
 It starts off with someone who has an idea for something they think is cool or something they think will help people out, then they create a super hacky prototype to flesh out the idea a little.
 Once they have something they think might work then they will start converting it into cleaner code in the format or a library.

 ## What were the problems